Book Review: A book for kids about the different body parts (or genitals).

 Who Has What?
 All about girls’ bodies & boys’ bodies is written by Robie H. Harris and illustrated by Nadine Bernard Westcott.

 It is a book all about bodies that has been written to help parents to answers kids questions about their body parts.
-Books like Who Has What?
-All about girls’ bodies and boys’ bodies are a useful tool that parents can use when talking to their kids about their body parts.
+Books like this are a useful tool that parents can use when talking to their kids about their body parts.

 Sex education for young children under 5 isn’t about sex at all.
 It is all about sexuality ie bodies, gender differences and roles, relationships, feelings, diversity, boundaries and reproduction.
 There are many reasons as to why parents should be reading books like Who has What?
 All about girls’ bodies and boys’ bodies? to their children.

-Robie H. Harris has a new series of age appropriate books out, in which she very simply and straightforwardly lays the foundations for sex education.
+Robie H. Harris has a new series of age-appropriate books out, in which she very simply and straightforwardly lays the foundations for sex education.
 The first book, Who Has What?
-All about girls’s bodies and boys’ bodies, looks at our bodies.
+All about girls’ bodies and boys’ bodies, looks at bodies.

 Who Has What?
-All about girls’s bodies and boys’ bodies talks about:
+All about girls’ bodies and boys’ bodies talks about:

 Make sure you have a look at the book, Who has What?, first (before you read it to your child)!
 That way you will know what to expect.
 You won’t find anything too ‘scary’ in this book.
 The drawings of the genitals are quite simple, but still get the point across about their differences.

-You can find some tips on how to read ‘sex ed’ books, like Who Has What?
-All about girls’ bodies and boys’ bodies, here.
+You can find some tips in this article on how to read ‘sex ed’ books, like Who Has What?
+All about girls’ bodies and boys’ bodies.

 If you’re struggling with saying the words – vulva, penis, scrotum – practice saying them in front of the mirror or even with your partner.
 It will help!

-The more that you read books like, Who Has What?
+The more that you read sex education books like, Who Has What?
 All about girls’ bodies and boys’ bodies, the easier you will find it.
 The first time is the hardest and then it gets a little bit easier, the more you read.
-Eventually you reach the stage where you begin to feel a lot more comfortable with reading sex education books.
+Eventually, you reach the stage where you begin to feel a lot more comfortable with reading sex education books.